I am Lecturer in Sociology at the School of Social Science, Education, and Social Work.

-My first academic monograph, published by Oxford University Press (British Academy Monographs Series, 2022), is titled Aum Shinrikyo and religious terrorism in Japanese collective memory.
+My first academic monograph titled Aum Shinrikyo and religious terrorism in Japanese collective memory was published by Oxford University Press in 2022 (British Academy Monographs Series).
 This book offers a detailed and multi-perspectival analysis of the long-term social, political, and cultural consequences of Aum Shinrikyō’s violent crimes and terrorist attacks that culminated in the deadly assault on the Tokyo subway on March 20, 1995.
-Described as ‘a definitive account of a famous modern Japanese tragedy’, this book explores how the Aum Affair developed as a ‘cultural trauma’ in Japanese collective memory following the Tokyo attack.
+Described as ‘a definitive account of a famous modern Japanese tragedy’, it explores how the Aum Affair developed as a ‘cultural trauma’ in Japanese collective memory following the Tokyo attack.
 Interrogating an array of sources including mass media reports and interviews with victims and ex-members, it reveals the multiple clashing narratives over the causes of Aum’s violence, the efficacy of ‘brainwashing’ and ‘mind control’, and whether capital punishment is justified.
 It shows that although cultural trauma construction requires the use of moral binaries such as ‘good vs. evil’, ‘pure vs. impure’, and ‘sacred vs. profane’, the entrenchment of such binary codes in commemorative processes can ultimately hinder social repair and reconciliation.
+The book has been reviewed in journals including Social Forces and Nova Religio.

 My publications have appeared in peer-reviewed journals including The British Journal of Sociology, Theory and Society, American Journal of Cultural Sociology, Memory Studies, Journal of Classical Sociology, and International Journal of Politics, Culture, and Society.